ringcentral/ringcentral-api-docs/docs/team-messaging/concepts/conversations.md

-# Working with Conversations in Team Messaging
+# Working with Conversations in Chat

 A conversation in RingCentral parlance is a kind of chat between a fixed group of individuals.
 Conversations exhibit the following special qualities that set them apart from other types of chats: